 Shopify is one of the giants of e-commerce platforms.
 If you’re involved in the space, you’ve surely heard the name.
 Neto, on the other hand, is a spunky up and comer from the land down under.
 Australia-based Neto has been building momentum and has established a loyal user base.
-We’re going to dig into these two platforms, but first, let’s talk about e-commerce.
+We’re going to dig into the comparison between Shopify vs Neto, but first, let’s talk about e-commerce.

 There are a lot of giant e-commerce websites out there, including Amazon, Etsy, and eBay.
 However, many smaller retailers have realized that they can earn more money by having their own online shopping website.
 In the past, setting up an e-commerce website could get very expensive.
 These days, e-commerce platforms make it easy to build an integrated, fully-functional e-commerce website.